Benzodiazepines: Overview and Use

 - injection site reactions

 If there is a documented need, low doses and drugs with shorter durations (half-lives) will help to minimize side effects like dizziness, weakness, and falls that may lead to hip fractures.
-Under the care of a clinician, there may be appropriate uses for benzodiazepines in the elderly, such as for seizure disorders, certain sleep disorders, benzodiazepine or alcohol withdrawal, severe GAD, procedural anesthesia, and end-of-life care.
+Under the care of a clinician, there may be appropriate uses for benzodiazepines in the elderly, such as for seizure disorders, certain sleep disorders, benzodiazepine or alcohol withdrawal, severe anxiety, procedural anesthesia, and end-of-life care.

 Important: Many drug interactions can occur with benzodiazepines; therefore, a drug interaction screen completed by a healthcare provider is an important step each time a new drug is added or discontinued in any treatment regimen.

-Traditional benzodiazepines can be associated with overdoses and fatal consequences when combined with alcohol, other sedatives, or illicit drugs.
-While it is rare that an overdose of benzodiazepines by itself would be fatal, when combined with other drugs that depress the central nervous system, the risk greatly increases.
-Examples of other drugs that may be additive to the central nervous system depression if combined with benzodiazepine include:
+Traditional benzodiazepines can be associated with overdoses and fatal consequences when combined with alcohol, opioids, other sedatives, or illicit drugs.
+While it is rare that an overdose of benzodiazepines by itself would be fatal, when combined with other drugs that depress the central nervous system, the risk dramatically increases.

-- MAO inhibitors
+- monoamine oxidase (MAO) inhibitors